terhnt/counterparty-lib/README.md

 **Note:** you can and should replace the RPC credentials.
 Remember to use the changed RPC credentials throughout this document.

 **Requirements:**
-To install addrindex you will need;
+To install the below you will need;
 ```
 sudo apt install cargo g++
-sudo apt-get install libclang-dev
+sudo apt-get -y install libclang-dev python3-pip
 ```

 Download and install **python-bitcoinlib** and **python-altcoinlib**: